Waxing Gibbous on

 Moon after ascending node

-5 days after ascending node on 26 September 2028 at 22:21 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 11 October 2028 at 11:37 in ♋ Cancer.
+5 days after ascending node on 26 September 2028 at 22:21 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 11 October 2028 at 11:37 in ♋ Cancer.

 Moon before northern standstill

-7 days since the previous standstill on 24 September 2028 at 13:21 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.598°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠25.447° at the point of next northern standstill on 9 October 2028 at 07:11 in ♊ Gemini.
+7 days since the last southern standstill on 24 September 2028 at 13:21 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.598° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠25.447° at the point of next northern standstill on 9 October 2028 at 07:11 in ♊ Gemini.

 Syzygy in 1 day